sirnewton01/9way/README.md

 on other files because they may not always be available in a context.
 This is why the system doesn't support dynamic libraries (e.g. shared objects or DLL's).
 Each executable is statically linked to include what it uses and exclude what is unnecessary.
-This gives the executable a much higher chance of running in a minimal namespace or sandbox whre some dependencies are not available.
+This gives the executable a much higher chance of running in a minimal namespace or sandbox where some dependencies are not available.
 This same design decision was carried forward with Go, which has given it an advantage when it comes to deployment over other languages that have heavy and complex runtime dependencies.
 Containers were built as a complicated solution to the problem of deploying